imazen/Imazen.NativeDependencyManager/README.md

 * If we want to support non-lazy C++/CLI->dll refs or managed assemblies that P/Invoke during load, we need to load their dependencies before we can access their dependency descriptors.
 We probably can't support these scenarios.
 * Loading must occur before any requests can reach the server; it MUST happen in App_Start or an equivalent
+* If we don't use the Assembly.Load context, we are *forced* to fix it with the AssemblyResolve event.